SpongePowered/SpongeDocs/source/plugin/basics/blocks/tileentities.rst

         }
     }

-After this performing this cast, the methods provided by the particular interface can be accessed (in this example the ``eject()`` method).
+After performing this cast, the methods provided by the particular interface can be accessed (in this example the ``eject()`` method).
 For detailed information about ``TileEntity`` subtypes and their respective methods refer to the ``org.spongepowered.api.block.tile`` package and its subpackages in the API docs.

 Accessing and Modifying a Tile Entity's Data